sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

 []
 ~~~

-A silencing override can also be cleared by specifying the intersection of
+A silence entry can also be cleared by specifying the intersection of
 subscription and/or handler to which the override applies:

 ~~~ shell